 AUTHORITY NOTE: Promulgated in accordance with R.S.
 30:4 et seq., 30:22 et seq., and 30:1101 et seq.

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 47:56 (January 2021), amended by the Department of Energy and Natural Resources, Office of Conservation, Injection and Mining Division, LR 51:376 (March 2025).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Injection and Mining Division, LR 46: Department of Natural Resources - Office of Conservation.

-§3605.
+§605.
 Permit Requirements, Application, Signatories

-A. Applicability.
+- A. Applicability.
 The rules and regulations of this Section apply to all Class VI injection wells or project applications required to be filed with the Department of Natural Resources (Office of Conservation) for authorization under R.S.
-1950 Title 30.

-B. The commissioner cannot issue a permit on an area basis for a Class VI well or permit.

-C. Application Required
+1950 Title 30. - B. The commissioner cannot issue a permit on an area basis for a Class VI well or permit. - C. Application Required a. the applicant shall submit one signed paper version of the application and an exact duplicate of the application in an electronic format approved by the commissioner.
+The commissioner may request additional paper copies of the application-either in its entirety or in part-as needed.